 Headache onset often occurs in the afternoon or evening just before the fast is broken.
 Headache frequency typically increases over the duration of fasting.
 Those prone to headaches at other times of the year are most likely to get headaches, but some patients that experience headaches during this time have no history of headaches or migraines.
-The good news, says Dr Elliot Shevel the chairman of the South African Headache Society is that you can manage these headaches without breaking your fast.

-How to eliminate headache from your fasting regimen during Ramadan:
+How to eliminate headaches during Ramadan:

 “Headache sufferers should also, as far as possible, try to avoid exposure to other triggers such as fluid retention, stress, fatigue and lack of sleep during Ramadan, when there is a greater tendency to experience headache,” says Dr Shevel.
-“Rest and sleep often to help prevent being subjected to headaches and the pain often melts away when the fast is broken for the day.”
+“Rest and sleep often help to prevent being subjected to headaches and the pain often melts away when the fast is broken for the day.”

 When to call your doctor